asyncapi/training/VIDEO_2_SCRIPT.md

 Hello everyone!
 Welcome!

 In this video, we're going to talk about the different types of API architectures that exist.
 We'll try to explain their meaning, discover what they bring, what they're used for, and how to analyze them.
+If after listening to explanation of different architectures you find it all making things super complex, sorry, but it is even more complex as you can mix them all together.

 Let's start with web architectures!